Sunday, December 26, 2010

 The best week of the year in Los Angeles is always this one, the final seven days of the year.
-More picketing and jury duty is on tap for me in January but here in the waning days of December I can bask in the glory of the city that Zorro once called home.
+More property taxes and obligations are on tap for me in January, but here in the waning days of December I can bask in the glory of the city that Zorro once called home.

 First of all, the town is practically empty.
 Most people from the industry are gone, terrorizing the help in Hawaii and Aspen.
 There’s very little traffic.
 You can actually make the fifteen minute drive between Brentwood and LAX on the 405 Freeway in only forty minutes.
 It’s like you’re flying!
 Hard to get into restaurants?
 Not this week.
 Spago will even make reservations for people they don’t know.
 And at 7:00 not 10:30.
 (Unfortunately, their chefs are probably in Aspen and Hawaii.)

 Los Angeles is so deserted I heard of a friend who found a parking place at the Grove shopping mall.
 But that’s still just a rumor.

 For industry guild folks there are free movies.
 In the hopes of snaring nominations from any organization that gives out awards (even the WGA), studios let eligible voters and guests attend contending movies gratis.
 It’s also their way of giving back to the community.
 However, the nanosecond the nominations are announced this lovely gesture ends instantly.
 And they go back to the business at hand – busting the unions.